|Index Page||Click on

 Computer Based Photo Albums - With digital photography being so easy and inexpensive it is not long before you realise that printing every photograph is, perhaps, unrealistic.
-And when you see your pictures 15, 17 or more inches across on your screen one can see why software writers have developed such good programs for viewing them on your monitor or TV.
+And when you see your pictures full screen on your TV or montor (or tablet) you can see why software writers have developed programs for viewing them in that way.
 Windows XP and later has great slideshow facilities as do most other graphics programs these days.
 So you may be tempted to spend some time on creating an on-screen album of your holiday.
-The impact of seeing your pictures so bright and so LARGE can make looking at enprints in a book seem even more boring than ever for your friends and relatives !
-Program such as Roxio Creator, Picasa or DVD Maker will enable you to produce a masterpiece, with fancy 'transitions', which can be saved to CD or DVD and thus played on any PC or on a TV, using a DVD player in the latter case.
-Windows Picture Viewer is also an very simple way to show your pictures and its printing facility is excellent Lastly I really recommend the free program Picasa from www.picasa.com.
-It has great (and simple) photo editing facilities (see next page).
-It will allow you to email pictures in a compressed format - which should please people on dialup connections.
+Programs such as Google Photos, Picasa, Moviemaker or DVD Maker will enable you to produce a masterpiece, with fancy 'transitions', which can be saved to CD or DVD and thus played on any PC or on a TV, using a DVD player in the latter case.
+Windows Picture Viewer is also an very simple way to show your pictures and its printing facility is excellent.
+I still recommend the free program Picasa.
+(Now being replaced by Google Photos) It has great (and simple) photo editing facilities (see next page).
+It will allow you to email pictures in a compressed format - which you can send as e-mail attachments.
 Tip: If you want an easy way to shrink picture sizes just use Picasa to email them to yourself after adjusting the quality setting.
-And, if you want to show your pictures to all your friends it allows free on line space on Google+ web albums.
-Another site where you can keep photos (and even video) safely on line is Flickr
+Some email programs also give you the opportunmity toc adjust the definition when you send a picture.
+And, if you want to show your pictures to all your friends there is free on line space on Google Photos web albums.
+Another site where you can keep photos (and even video) safely on line is Flickr and Instagram

 Printing your photos.
 Computer Active did a comparison of costs and qualities of various printing methods.
 They dismiss colour laser printing for home use, although I have a Canon Laser which does a good job, especially on plain paper.
 But what about cost for inkjet printing?
 These varied from 25p to 78p just to print one photograph on individual 6 x 4" glossy paper.
 Apart from the work involved, and the possibility of poor results, this makes the hobby pretty expensive.
 It is much cheaper to get photos processed at somewhere like Photobox from 5p each if you order 500 or more (12p for one) and they give 40 free for the first order.
 And you will get excellent prints on bright-white heavy-duty paper, unlike the flimsy, expensive 180gsm stuff you get in the computer shops These days you just take the memory card in and it will be downloaded to their machine in a minute.
 So you can get your precious memory card back and carry on shooting.
 Another company that came out well is Bonusprint.
 Kiosk printing, where you do it yourself, was much more expensive.
 Incidentally, Virgin Media people (on the M level Broadband) can register with them and get 50 free prints a month.